 Consider this before planting seabuckthorn seedlings.

 1, A seedling is essentially a wild plant.
-So your seedlings will grow extremely vigorous root systems which will have a much higher tendency to aggressively produce root suckers.
+So your seedlings will grow extremely vigorous root systems which will have a much higher tendency to produce root suckers aggressively.
 These can easily turn into a wild thicket of thorns.
 Regular mowing around the base of each tree should keep its self-propagation at bay.

-2, Seedlings will not produce fruit until about 6 years after sprouting.
-During this time it will be impossible to tell if you have female or male plants.
+2, Seedlings will not produce fruit until about six years after sprouting.
+During this time, it will be impossible to tell if you have female or male plants.

 Do you have space for only a few seabuckthorn plants?